robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 Binding and provisioning devices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you’ve configured your Product Cloud within Cloud ID you can now proceed to provision devices.
 First, you need to bind ownership of the devices with CIRRENT™ Cloud ID.
 Your Cloud ID-compatible devices come pre-installed with a device certificate.
-To bind ownership with these devices you need to add the devices to CIRRENT™ Cloud ID by entering the Product Batch ID for the batch of devices into the Cloud ID section in the CIRRENT™ Console.
+To bind ownership with these devices you need to add the devices to CIRRENT™ Cloud ID by entering the Product Batch ID for the batch of devices into the Cloud ID section in the Infineon OSTS Console.

 Binding and provisioning using a desktop browser
 """""""""""""""""""""""""""""""""""""""""""""""""

-To bind and provision devices using a desktop browser, navigate to **Device Management** and to **Cloud ID**.
+To bind and provision devices using a desktop browser, log in to the Infineon OSTS Console and navigate to **CIRRENT™ Cloud ID**.
 The default Cloud ID panel displays the batches of devices you have already onboarded.
-To add a new batch of devices click on the **Add Infineon Devices** button.
+To add a new batch of devices click on the **Bind an Infineon Product Batch** button.

 .. image:: ../img/pdn-1.png